brian-payne2/CSV_Importer/README.md

 # CSV_Importer
-Python utility to parse all values in a CSV file into a dictionary, then filter out distinct columns that have matching value pairs.
+Python utility to parse all values in a CSV file into a dictionary, then filter out purchases that contained multiple items.

 ### Requirements
 Python 3.6 installed and configured in your path